guhansiyer/guhansiyer.github.io/content/posts/album-list.md

 ## 10: BENCHMARKS
 These albums are the pinnacle.
 They are the standard to which I compare other media.
 They show little to no flaws in their art in all aspects (song selection, lyrics, production, themes/stories, structure, etc.)
 * [*KIDS SEE GHOSTS*: KIDS SEE GHOSTS](https://open.spotify.com/album/6pwuKxMUkNg673KETsXPUV?si=FYdf5OmmTZ6nVBHeNWH8Ow)
-    * Top 3: Reborn, Cudi Montage, Freeee (Ghost Town Pt.
-2)
+    * Top 3: Reborn, Cudi Montage, Fire
     * Core idea(s): "In the midst of winter, I found, within me, an invincible summer"; finding solace in madness.

 * [*The Life Of Pablo*: Kanye West](https://open.spotify.com/album/7gsWAHLeT0w7es6FofOXk1?si=-rw1LbjDQYuSzPS1wyQUeQ)